AppForce1/do-ios.com/src/content/agenda/drinks-workshop.md

 type: 'Drinks'
 ---

-Let's have a drink together.
+At the end of the workshop all attendees, Donny, and Jeroen can have a drink together.
+Right outside the Auditorium, in the NEMO Science Museum.